anxkhn/azure-ai-900-exam-prep/questions.md

 What should you use to analyze the images?

-1.  the Verify operation in the Face service
+A.  the Verify operation in the Face service
-2.  the Detect operation in the Face service
+B.  the Detect operation in the Face service
-3.  the Describe Image operation in the Computer Vision service
+C.  the Describe Image operation in the Computer Vision service
-4.  the Analyze Image operation in the Computer Vision service
+D.  the Analyze Image operation in the Computer Vision service

 **Answer(s):** B